 If your VPN app doesn’t have built-in support for split tunneling, we’ll have to get our hands dirty and do things the manual way.

-Furthermore, Windows only split tunnels VPN protocols that it has built-in support for.
+Furthermore, Windows only split tunnels VPN protocols for which it has built-in support.
 That means you’ll need to configure an L2TP, SSTP, or PPTP connection first.
 OpenVPN won’t work here.

 In this tutorial, will use Windows 10.
 We’ll assume you’ve already set up your VPN connection, and you only need to enable split tunneling.
 You’ll need admin privileges and the destination subnet for your VPN private space.